excerpts from Daniel Dor, Chris Knight, and Jerome Lewis, The Social Origins of Language (Oxford, 2014)

 favoured genetic capacities for interesubjetive sensitivity and

 understanding.
-Pre-linguistic innovations mot probably
+Pre-linguistic innovations most probably

 included shared childcare, the control of fire and cooking, projectile